iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ## Next Steps

-Now we can begin subscribing users to the channel and generating branches to specify access control for publishers and subscribers via keyload messages.
+Now you can start subscribing users to the channel and generating branches to specify access control for publishers and subscribers via [keyload](../../overview.md#keyloads) messages.

 ### Subscription